shakes76/PatternFlow/recognition/s4588047/README.md

 Later the data are normalised in process_data by converting them into greyscale and dividing by 255. to scale the data between 0 and 1 floating point values.

 ### How to run
+The path in driver.py is _C:\Users\Yousif\Desktop\3710\AKOA_Analysis_ change this to the unzipped data path when running the model.

 Once the requirements are met, executing the test script out of the box would load the data and plot a sample image from the training dataset.
 Furthermore, 10 reconstruction plots will be printed after the model has been trained and follows a plot of the losses.
 Moreover, the Pixel CNN network is trained and an image sample of one of the validation images is printed along with its code indices.
 Lastly, a new code indices are generated and passed to the decoder resulting in an image of the new code and decoder output of that code.

 ##  Result

-Reconstructions after 20 epochs
+### Reconstructions after 20 epochs

+20 epochs original and reconstruction

 ![20 epochs original and reconstruction](https://github.com/yousifpatti/PatternFlow/blob/topic-recognition/recognition/s4588047/outputs/20%20epochs/Figure%202021-10-27%20120358%20%280%29.png)

-Reconstruction after 100 epochs
+### Reconstruction after 100 epochs

+100 epochs original and reconstruction sample

 ![100 epochs original and reconstruction sample](https://github.com/yousifpatti/PatternFlow/blob/topic-recognition/recognition/s4588047/outputs/100%20epochs/Figure%202021-10-31%20004610.png)

+100 epochs loss plot

 ![100 epochs loss plot](https://github.com/yousifpatti/PatternFlow/blob/topic-recognition/recognition/s4588047/outputs/100%20epochs/Figure%202021-10-31%20004701.png)

+100 epochs codebook indices sample

 ![100 epochs codebook indices sample](https://github.com/yousifpatti/PatternFlow/blob/topic-recognition/recognition/s4588047/outputs/100%20epochs/Figure%202021-10-31%20004725.png)

+100 epochs Pixel CNN output reconstruction sample

 ![100 epochs Pixel CNN output reconstruction sample](https://github.com/yousifpatti/PatternFlow/blob/topic-recognition/recognition/s4588047/outputs/100%20epochs/Figure%202021-10-31%20004827.png)

+100 epochs Pixel CNN output reconstruction sample

 ![100 epochs Pixel CNN output reconstruction sample](https://github.com/yousifpatti/PatternFlow/blob/topic-recognition/recognition/s4588047/outputs/100%20epochs/Figure%202021-10-31%20114344.png)

 Note: the quality of the images output for the VQ-VAE do improve with more epochs and they get finer details and clearer.
 The expected images would ideally look like the original image or slightly blurry and this can be seen happening within 100 epochs.
 Furthermore, for the Pixel CNN reconstruction it is possible to see slight shadows around the image produced showing that the model layers are outputting the file details for different images.
 With further training for the Pixel CNN and adjustment of the training size it would be possible to produce better codebook indices that can be decoded to a more familiar images such within the _OAI AKOA knee dataset_ field.
 ##  References
     https://github.com/deepmind/sonnet/blob/v2/sonnet/src/nets/vqvae.py